RUB-Informatik-im-Bauwesen/FSE-inspection-tool/README.md

 # Downloading Models and Images:
-To use this application, you need YOLOv8 weights and organize them as described below.
-The weights can be requested from **Angelina Aziz** via email at **angelina.aziz@ruhr-uni-bochum.de**.
+To use this application, you need to obtain YOLOv8 weights and organize them as described below.
+The weights for the YOLOv8 services can be requested by contacting **Angelina Aziz** via email at **angelina.aziz@ruhr-uni-bochum.de**.
+Additionally, the current implementation of the Active Learning framework is based on YOLOv5.

 ### Directory Structure for Weights
 Organize the weights for each service in the following structure: